 - Content Offer: The related offer, which will appeal to your target audience and progress them further along the buying cycle (buyer’s journey)

-- Client Persona: Specifically, who the article is targeting
+- Persona: Specifically, who the article is targeting

-These fields and specific metrics can, and probably will differ from company to company, even within the same industry.
+These fields and specific metrics can, and probably will differ from school to school, even within the same industry.
 However, the general guidelines remain the same.
 Identify your keyword, attach that keyword to the corresponding campaign, and develop content for the targeted persona.

 Why do I need an editorial calendar?
 [3 Reasons]

 So we’ve talked about what an editorial calendar is and what it entails.
 But, why exactly do you need one?
 Can’t you just create content and post it to a website?
 Why does your school need a “shared document”?
 After all, can’t the marketing team handle that?
 Why do other departments need to be included in content planning?